WHAT IS THE YOUTH ACTION BOARD (YAB)?

 - Realities of different living situations

 - Perceptions of living situations are commonly altered, especially in regard to youth homelessness.
-People experiencing homelessness live in a variety of different situations, not exclusively in shelters or hotels.
+People experiencing homelessness live in a variety of different situations, not exclusively outdoors, in shelters, or hotels.

 - Various living situations can be harmful to the health and development of youth from all backgrounds, resulting in complications with the overall wellbeing of the youth over time.

 - Students Rights to Education